 The US Patent Office database already contains hundreds of references to Antarctica, as does the European Patent Office.
-Examples of patents that are have already been given include:
+Examples of patents that have already been given include:

-- In 2002, Spain granted a patent for a glycoprotein extracted from an Antarctic bacteria, for use as in wound healing and treating skin, hair and nails.
+- In 2002, Spain granted a patent for a glycoprotein extracted from an Antarctic bacteria, for use in wound healing and treating skin, hair and nails.

 - In 2002, an extract from an Antarctic green algae was patented in Germany for use in cosmetic skin treatment.